 Is LegalZoom Pro LLC worth $249?

 For owners who want one brand handling formation plus a quick attorney consult, the simplicity has value.
-For owners just forming a single-state LLC, Bizee at $0 plus state and Northwest at $39 plus state cover the same legal outcome for far less.
+For owners just forming a single-state LLC, Bizee on the Silver tier and Northwest on the flat fee both cover the same legal outcome for far less.

 What is a registered agent and why does it matter?

 A registered agent is the legal point of contact for service of process and state correspondence.
-Most providers include the first year free, then charge $99-150/year.
-Northwest charges $125/year and includes privacy by default; LegalZoom is similar but pricier.
+Most providers include the first year free, then charge between $99 and $150 per year.
+Northwest charges $125/yr and uses their own address on public filings by default; LegalZoom is comparable but pricier on the renewal.

 Do I need an EIN included with formation?

-No. The IRS issues EINs free at irs.gov/ein in 5 minutes.
-Some providers bundle EIN as a paid upsell, but the free DIY path is simple and well-documented.
+No. The IRS issues EINs free at irs.gov/ein in about five minutes.
+Some providers bundle EIN as a paid upsell, but the DIY path is simple, well-documented, and identical in legal outcome.

 Is LegalZoom's Legal Plan the same as Rocket Lawyer Premium?

-Both are $39.99/month for unlimited document creation plus attorney access.
-LegalZoom's Legal Plan is shaped slightly more around individual life events; Rocket Lawyer leans business.
-Both offer 40 percent off additional services.
+Both run at $39.99/mo for unlimited document creation plus attorney access.
+LegalZoom's Legal Plan leans more toward individual life events (wills, estate planning); Rocket Lawyer leans business.
+Both offer 40 percent off broader legal services for members.

-What about LLC formation in Delaware vs your home state?
+What about forming in Delaware versus my home state?

 Most owners should form in their home state.
-Delaware adds out-of-state filing complexity and Delaware franchise tax.
-Form in Delaware only if you have a specific reason like venture capital or anticipating multi-state operations.
+Delaware adds out-of-state filing complexity and Delaware franchise tax, which is rarely worth it for a single-state operating business.
+Form in Delaware only for a specific reason like venture capital expectations or anticipated multi-state operations.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.